m-e-conroy/angular-dialog-service/README.md

 - v5.2.1

 1. If you use Font-Awesome, support is now provided for the icons used in the headers of each predefined dialog.
 The dialog service will automatically detect whether you have Font-Awesome loaded or not and use FA icons or the Bootstrap's glyphicons accordingly.
-If for some reason the detection doesn't work correctly you can force the use of FA icons by injecting *$dialogsProvider* into your module's config function and calling **$dialogsProvider.useFontAwesome()**.
+If for some reason the detection doesn't work correctly you can force the use of FA icons by injecting *dialogsProvider* into your module's config function and calling **dialogsProvider.useFontAwesome()**.

 Notes
 -----